AmitChoudhary1392/Project-1_Team6/README.md

 Does weather impact accident rate in New York?

 Limit the dataset to 10,000 records.
 Analyse the result by weather conditions and temperature for each hour of the day.
-(For example, What is the accident rate on a sunny day at 20-25 degree F vs.  rainy day at 20-25 degree F {still keep temp in the dataframe we can use it during plotting}?)
+(For example, What is the accident rate on a sunny day at 20-25 degree F vs. rainy day at 20-25 degree F?)

-*** for 2016

 ## Problem 2: